 After the vote, various members expressed their opinions, with one brother stating, “…I may not agree with what you say, but I’ll fight all my life for your right to say it…the majority have spoken and believe in our hearts that probably is the way it was intended.
 If we don’t feel that way about it, we are probably not the best citizens of the United States, because we as a nation feel that way.”

 Diversity is more than a buzzword in Alpha Kappa Psi.
 Diversity is a value we choose to foster every day.
 Expanding our knowledge on a subject we are unfamiliar with allows us to enrich the membership experience.
 Our organization is the sum of its parts – each area, region, section, chapter, and member molds us into who we are.
 Is there a history of diversity in your chapter you could learn more about?
 How is your chapter celebrating diversity and choosing to participate in the conversation?
-Join the discussion.
+Log into the MyAKPsi community to start a discussion.